RIDGECUT: Learning Graph Partitioning with Rings and Wedges: Our Method:

-For simplicity, we will pre-define the ring partition number $k_r$ and wedge partition number $k_w$.
-When $k$-partitioning a graph, we will enumerate all possible ring partition numbers, then select the one that minimizes the Normalized Cut.
+We begin by introducing the settings of reinforcement learning environment and provide a comprehensive overview of the agent's function and its interactions with the environment to achieve the final partitioning.
+For simplicity, we pre-define the ring partition number as $k_r$ and wedge partition number as $k_w$.
+When $k$-partitioning a graph, we enumerate all possible ring partition numbers, then select the one that minimizes the Normalized Cut.